RainHardi/CaseForge/README.md

 ## Status

 Initial draft stage.
-Details marked TBD in the linked docs are still being resolved with the team  — see the [Question Log](./docs/question-log.md) for what's currently open.
+Details marked TBD in the linked docs are still being resolved with the team and course instructors — see the [Question Log](./docs/question-log.md) for what's currently open.